More about the man who left too soon:

-The other day, I was hanging out with some male friends and one made a comment that always makes me shake my head and laugh, “Girls don’t poop!”
-For some reason, men at our age still want to believe that women are these perfect creatures who don’t fart, poop, yell, cry, or sometimes eat pizza off the floor at 2 a.m. in the morning.
+The other day, I was hanging out with some male friends and one made a comment about how “Girls don’t poop,” still in denial about this human thing we all do.
+For some reason, men at our age still want to maintain the illusion that women are perfect, that we don’t poop, yell, cry, or sometimes eat pizza off the floor after a night of drinking.

 Apparently, the scene was also improvised and he had the whole set laughing hysterically.
 Ah, we miss you, Robin Williams.